Resources

 Verifying Lawyer Credentials

-To ensure someone is a genuine lawyer, verify their credentials through the NSW Law Society or Bar Association registers.
+To ensure someone is a genuine lawyer, verify their credentials through the NSW Law Society.
 Check interstate certification too.

 How to Verify if Someone Is Really a Lawyer